© 2023 internationalschoolcommunity.com

 You typically need to enter your latest contact information as this can change quite often for international school teachers.
 You also need to include a copy of your current passport.
 Don’t forget to make those changes on your updated CV as well.

 Schools need to know what you are qualified to do so that you will become searchable for them via the recruitment website’s database.
 Also, for you to receive the sometimes daily email updates on the latest job vacancy information, of course, you want to receive the information related to the job position/s you actually want to apply for.

 Your address and police reports for at least the past 10 years

 This one is tricky if you are not prepared.
-Every time that you leave a country, you need to make sure you get a police report stating that you have not be charged for any crimes there.
-Some places, you can get this report for free.
-Other places, you need to pay a fee.
-The part where it could get even more expensive, is if you need to get the police report translated into English.
+Every time that you leave a country, you need to make sure you get a police report stating that you have not been charged for any crimes there.
+In some places, you can get this report for free.
+In other places, you need to pay a fee.
+The part where it could get even more expensive is if you need to get the police report translated into English.
 Once you get the report, scan them in and save them somewhere as you’ll need them when you move on to your next country.
 It is not just a requirement to have your past police reports uploaded on a recruitment agency’s website, it is also typically a requirement when applying for a visa in a new country.

 Details of your past and current teaching experiences

 You need to write down the school names and the years you worked there for all the schools that you’ve worked at in your teaching career.
 Hopefully, you don’t have too many gaps in your career as that will often need some explanation.
 Also, you will need to include your supervisor there at the time.
 The challenging part is which email and phone number will you put… as your former administrator, there has probably moved on and is working at a new international school.
 Make sure you get up-to-date email addresses for these past bosses.